 Sketch landscapes quickly

 The art instructor ArtTutor.com shows artists how to quickly draw complex elements in landscapes, such as foliage.
 When drawing and painting, it’s not necessary to draw every tiny detail.
 Artists can omit details by creating the impression of texture in landscapes, if they want to complete a drawing more quickly.
-The artist captures the essence of the scene by accurately rendering the shadow and highlight values and creating texture by roughly hatching in the shadows.
+The artist captures the essence of the scene by accurately rendering the shadow and highlight values and drawing texture by roughly hatching in the shadows.
 This translates the basic elements of the scene to an effective artwork.

 Draw a seascape with graphite powder